Cambridge-ICCS/cambridge-iccs.github.io/summerschool25-prerequisites.md

 ## Practical Machine Learning with PyTorch

-* The materials can be found along with a detailed description of prerequisites here:  https://github.com/Cambridge-ICCS/practical-ml-with-pytorch
+* The materials can be found along with a detailed description of prerequisites [here](https://github.com/Cambridge-ICCS/practical-ml-with-pytorch).
 * Important: On the day there will be two options to explore the material.
 To avoid any setup complications, choose to either:
    - Clone and install the repo locally ahead of time.
    - Be ready with a Google account to use Google Colab.